 Define a profile named MVS.SERVMGR.PAGENT in the OPERCMDS class and give user ID PAGENT CONTROL access to it.
 The profile restricts who can start the Policy Agent.
 If the profile is not defined, and access to it is prevented through a generic profile, PAGENT will not be able to start the Policy Agent, which will prevent TCP/IP stack initialization.

 '''

 restrict startup of policy agent

 RDEFINE OPERCMDS MVS.SERVMGR.PAGENT UACC(NONE) +

 DATA('restrict startup of policy agent')

 PERMIT MVS.SERVMGR.PAGENT CLASS(OPERCMDS) ACCESS(CONTROL) ID(PAGENT)

-refresh to make the changes visible

-SETROPTS RACLIST(OPERCMDS) REFRESH

 '''

 INITSTACK protection